What is it that you’re looking for?

 Or maybe it’s a person.
 The perfect date.
 The perfect spouse.
 The perfect children.

-We spend much of our life pining away for something we don’t have or the next new gadget that comes along.
+We spend much of our life pining away for something we don’t have or for the next new gadget that comes along.

 I have an incredible husband.
 Four wonderful children and FIVE beautiful grandchildren.
 I could list a thousand blessings (I’ve already done it several times in my journals!), and yet, the human side of me never seems to be satisfied.